jmjpickard/jmjpickard/README.md

 ### 👨‍💻: &nbsp;About Me :

-I am a Full Stack Developer from London.
+I am a Full Stack Developer living in London.

 - 🔭 Currently working at at [Hertility Health](https://hertilityhealth.com/).
 - 🌱 Exploring NextJS and Deno